YouMingYeh/ai-linebot/README.md

 For production deployments:

 - **Add** `.env` **to** `.gitignore` to prevent committing secrets.
-- Consider using a secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault).
+- Consider using a key manager (e.g., AWS Secrets Manager, HashiCorp Vault).
 - Use Docker secrets for containerized deployments.
 - Set environment variables directly on the production host or container platform.